 We identify, assess, build, and deploy emerging technology solutions, while ensuring that our technical expertise is closely integrated with mission insight from across the business.
-Within the larger innovation ecosystem, we cultivate relationships through technology socuting, partnerships, and venturing to identify emerging technology with applicability to our clients' missions.
+Within the larger innovation ecosystem, we cultivate relationships through technology scouting, partnerships, and venturing to identify emerging technology with applicability to our clients' missions.
 We then incubate and prototype that technology against mission use cases to assess market readiness.
-Once proven, we focus on building capacity in emerging technology capabilities and solutions (such as AI, Cyber and 5G) in partnership with our business sectors.
+Once proven, we focus on building capacity in emerging technology capabilities and solutions, such as AI, Cyber, and 5G, in partnership with our business sectors.
 Throughout this innovation lifecycle, we are focused on advancing our solution engineering standards, the creation of reusable Intellectual Property/Intellectual Capital, and the application of new business and delivery models.

 To complement our innovation engine, we are deeply invested in cultivating and inspiring our technical talent.
 We lead programs to grow the firm's capacity in emerging technology skills and cultivate a vibrant technical community that fuels innovation for our client missions.
-We also maintain an active network of Innovation Centers and hubs that showcase our capabilities and solutions for clients, partners, and prospective talent to galvanize innovation with our clients and local communities.
+We also maintain an active network of innovation centers, labs, and studios that serve clients with some of the best technologies, talent, and research that our industry has to offer.
+Beyond The Helix-our innovation center in Washington, DC-Booz Allen's regional research-and-development labs are stationed close to critical missions, providing clients with access to on-demand innovation and the latest in experimentation, from 5G to the metaverse.